Manorhaus, Ruthin

 Manorhaus is currently a boutique restaurant with rooms and is also an art gallery.
 It was owned by John Lennon's first wife, Cynthia Lennon, and their son, Julian Lennon, attended Ruthin School.
-Manorhaus has 8 rooms, each decorated with a different theme and interior design by local artists.
-It also has a gym, sauna, steam room and also a well-stocked library available to guests.
+Manorhaus has eight rooms, each decorated with a different theme and interior design by local artists.
+It also has a gym, sauna, steam room and also a library available to guests.